apache/echarts-doc/en/option/component/timeline.md

 `timeline` component, which provides different operational functions such as switch function between multiple `ECharts option` and play function.

-Here is the example：
+Here is the example:

 ~[600x400](${galleryViewPath}doc-example/mix-timeline-all&edit=1&reset=1)

 Different from other components, `timeline` component need to operate 『multiple options』  `timeline` .
 Assume that a traditional ECharts option was called `atom option`.
 When `timeline` is used, the option which is introduced into ECharts becomes a `compound option`, a collection of multiple `atom option`.
-As shown in the following example：
+As shown in the following example:

 ```javascript
 // as follows, baseOption is a 『atom option』, and every item in options array is also a 『atom option』.